Fort York: Original fort (1793–1813)

 By the time most of the colony's administration was relocated to York in 1796, the fort was manned by a 147-man garrison.
 As York's naval shipyards were based at Humber Bay, and no naval base existed in its harbour, the defensive capabilities of Fort York remained limited.
 However, two other blockhouses were erected around the settlement, including one at Fort York.
 The blockhouse at Fort York also featured a cupola, used to guide ships into the harbour.

 Fort York in 1804.
 Most of the fort's original structures were renovated or rebuilt at the end of the 18th century.

 In late 1798, Fort York formally became an official British Army post, granting it access to funds reserved for military use.
 After the fort was made an official military post, a stockade was built around the fort.
 Many of its original structures were also replaced with new buildings, including barracks, carriage and engine shed, the colonial government house, guardhouse, gunpowder magazine, and storehouses.
 As Anglo-American tensions rose again at the beginning of the 19th century, Major-General Isaac Brock ordered the construction of three artillery batteries, and a wall and dry moat on the western boundary of the fort.
 The batteries were equipped with furnaces, allowing the batteries to fire heated shot, with further 12-pounder guns placed on mobile carriages used to respond to threats outside the fixed ranges of the batteries.

 Simcoe's original proposal of using York as a naval base was also reconsidered during the early 19th century, with plans to expand the fort near Government House to accommodate a naval base.
-However, as the majority of the naval assets in Upper Canada were based in Kingston, the governor general of the Canadas, George Prévost, planned to make the move to York in phases.
+However, as the majority of the naval assets in Upper Canada were based in Kingston, the governor general of the Canadas, George Prevost, planned to make the move to York in phases.

 Map of York prior to the Battle of York in 1813.
 The fort is visible north of the harbour's entrance.

 When news of the American declaration of war arrived at York, the regulars and military cavalry squad of the fort left for the Niagara peninsula, eventually participating in the Battle of Queenston Heights.
 While its garrison was deployed in the Niagara, Fort York was manned by the Canadian militia.
 However, it was apparent to the colonial administration that the settlement could not repel an attack without further improvements to its fortifications; something not possible due to wartime shortages.